| Acceleration Studies Foundation

 as has been done in a long succession of promising new technologies

-is commonly realized.
+in recent decades.
 At the same time, it is also clear that most

 of today's institutions are not appropriately realizing the near-term